Ecommerce Benchmarks: How Does Your Store Measure Up?

 Benchmarks:

-• Growth phase: up to 55%
+- Growth phase: up to 55%

-• Goal for healthy stage: 35-40%
+- Goal for healthy stage: 35–40%

 Are you willing to break even or even lose on your first sale?
 This will vary depending on the stage of your business and your business model.
-Most healthy growing brands break even at best on the first sale.
+Most healthy, growing brands break even at best on the first sale.
 This is because the true way to success is customer lifetime value.

-Viral brands at an early stage should have around a ROAS of 1.
+Viral brands at an early stage should have around an ROAS of 1.
 But be careful here.
-You can go out of business with a ROAS of 1 on new customers if your customer lifetime value is just a single purchase.
+You can go out of business with an ROAS of 1 on new customers if your customer lifetime value is just a single purchase.
 Make sure that acquiring these new customers at no profit is part of your strategy for future revenue.
-If you think that’s low, it’s not (unless you’re a well established brand).
-If you’re relatively unknown, it takes investment before you see a return.

 At a later stage, a healthy ROAS across the board for new customer acquisition is between 2 and 4.